| I. The War Begins A. The Italian invasion of

 Japanese bombed and sank a US gunboat (Panay) in broad daylight.
 The

 Japanese claimed it was an accident and the US public forgave them.
+B. Hitler began to make his

 move in 1938.
 In March, his forces swept into Austria and Hitler declared an